OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 pycsw is `Open Source`_, released under an MIT :ref:`license <license>`, and runs on all major platforms (Windows, Linux, Mac OS X).

 pycsw is installed by default on the OSGeo Live DVD.
 This QuickStart will describe how to:

-* perform a  fresh installation of pycsw,
+* perform a fresh installation of pycsw
-* test pycsw installation through the tester application,
+* test pycsw installation through the tester application
 * edit pycsw's Capabilities document and display this information in a browser
 * create ISO 19139 XML metadata records (through INSPIRE Metadata Editor or GIMED)
 * load the created XML metadata files in pycsw database
 * install QGIS CSW Client plugin
-* perform discovery of data through the pycsw Catalogue Service within QGIS.
+* perform discovery of data through the pycsw Catalogue Service within QGIS

 Installation
 ============